Dragoteryx/drg-music/README.md

 #### What can it do ?
 With this module, you can ask the bot to join and leave a voice channel, to request and play a Youtube video, to pause/resume, to set the volume, etc.
-Most commands will require you to specify the guild where you want to execute the action.
+Most commands will require you to specify the guild where you want to execute the action and return a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).

-Most methods include a callback function as a parameter.
-The music handler will emit an event whenever something happens (eg. when the current song is finished or when the playlist is empty), and throw errors when it's trying to do something impossible. (eg. joining someone who isn't in a voice channel)
+The music handler will emit an event whenever something happens. (eg. when the current song is finished or when the playlist is empty)

 ##### Join a voice channel
 ```js